FctsFxns/schultzen-web/_pages/page-shop.md

 ### The charmed blanket / La manta conjurada

 [![producto manta](/media/images/MantaDibujo.jpg)](/shop/manta)

 [![producto manta](/media/images/MantaDibujo2.jpg)](/shop/manta)

 Here you find our special campaign for the winter solstice of 2020.
-A fleece blanket printed with a black and white drawing from the project “Charms and potions, female cures by metzineres”.
+A fleece blanket printed with a black and white drawing from the project "Charms and potions, female cures by metzineres".
 This blanket will give you the hugs that I couldn't give you this year and it will make me very happy to know the drawing in good hands.

 Aquí encuentras nuestra campaña especial de solsticio de invierno del 2020.